What Are the Possible Side Effects of Treatment with DARZALEX®?

 Infusion reactions are common with DARZALEX® and can be severe.
 About half of people treated with DARZALEX® experienced an infusion reaction.
 These reactions are most likely to happen during the first infusion and are less likely to happen with future infusions.

 If you do have an infusion reaction, your healthcare professional may temporarily stop your infusion or completely stop treatment with DARZALEX®.

 - dizziness or lightheadedness (hypotension)

-A healthcare professional will monitor you during the DARZALEX® infusion.
+A healthcare professional will monitor you during your DARZALEX® infusion.

 Changes in Blood Tests

-DARZALEX® can affect the results of blood tests used to match your blood type.
+DARZALEX® can affect blood test results used to match your blood for transfusions.
 These changes can last for up to 6 months after your final dose of DARZALEX®.
-Your healthcare provider will do blood tests to match your blood type before you start treatment with DARZALEX®.
-Tell all of your healthcare providers that you are being treated with DARZALEX® before receiving blood transfusions.
+Your healthcare professional will do blood tests to match your blood type before you start treatment with DARZALEX®.
+Tell all of your healthcare professionals that you are being treated with DARZALEX® before receiving blood transfusions.

-Tell your healthcare provider if you have any side effect that bothers your or that does not go away.
+Tell your healthcare professional if you have any side effect that bothers your or that does not go away.